pramnora/python/README.md

 What Does It Take To Be An Expert At Python?
 https://www.youtube.com/watch?v=7lmCu8wz8ro

-6 Python Exercise Problems for Beginners - from CodingBat (Python Tutorial #14)
+6 Python Exercise Problems for Beginners - from CodingBat (Python Tutorial #14/YouTube Channel: CS Dojo)
 https://www.youtube.com/watch?v=lx7oqZ7Nl3k

 ## FREE Udemy course...